mcconville/blog/_posts/blog/2020-01-31-beyond-processed-food.md

 * [Beet Burgers](https://solcuisine.com/products/sunflower-beet-burger/)
 * [Tempeh Bacon](https://tofurky.com/what-we-make/tempeh/smoky-maple-bacon/#flavormenu)

 I've been taking more interest in the economy around plant based alternatives recently, and started looking at some of the companies behind these products.
-I was interested thinking about possibly ethical investments, but also curious to understand motivations and ambitions.
+I was interested thinking about possibly ethical investments, but also curious to understand motivations and ambitions ... here's what I found from a little surfing ...

 #### Califia Farms